Mac OS X

 This Apple Macintosh informational how to perform basic and advanced general maintenance, hard drive and system back ups and troubleshooting guide is a free tutorial about Mac OS-X 10.9 Mavericks, 10.8 Mountain Lion, 10.7 Lion, 10.6 Snow Leopard, 10.5 Leopard, OS10.4 Tiger, 10.3 Panther, 10.2 Jaguar, Operating Systems on the generation 2007 2008 2009 2010 2011 2012 2013 2014 Mac Pros desktops, iMacs, G4, and generation five G5 Altivec CPU workstations, including dual core quad core eight core processors quad processors 12-core Macbook Pro laptops Intel-based Intel Xeon Mac Pro IntelXeon MacPro computers.

-WARNING TO THE BRAVE SOULS UPGRADING TO APPLE'S NEW 10.9.0 MAVERICKS OR ANY NEW "BLEEDING-EDGE" OPERATING SYSTEM OR HARDWARE...
-There are good reasons professionals and experienced users avoid brand new Operating Systems, but if you must be on "The Bleeding Edge" consider my free advice for what it may be worth to you: Tips for backing up, buying, installing, creating an install DVD, reverting back to what works....
+WARNING TO THE BRAVE SOULS UPGRADING TO APPLE'S NEW 10.9.0 MAVERICKS OR ANY NEW "BLEEDING-EDGE" OPERATING SYSTEM APP OR HARDWARE...
+There are good reasons professionals and experienced users avoid brand new Operating Systems and .0 upgrades, but if you must be on "The Bleeding Edge" consider my free advice for what it may be worth to you: Tips for backing up, buying, installing, creating an install DVD, reverting back to what works....

 |"Intellectuals solve problems, geniuses prevent them."